 Popular Hotels near Kanazawa Station

-Kanazawa Station is actually jointly operated by two rail companies: JR West and IR Ishikawa Railway.
-JR West and IR Ishikawa Railway both operate local line services.
-These services run from the same platforms and you can access them through the same ticket gates.
-However, these two companies have separate ticket machines.
-The machines are located beside each other but they are clearly labeled.
+Kanazawa Station is served by two rail companies: JR West and IR Ishikawa Railway.
+JR West handles Hokuriku Shinkansen tickets, JR Nanao Line tickets, JR limited express tickets, and JR reserved-seat tickets.
+IR Ishikawa Railway handles local conventional-line tickets on the IR Ishikawa Railway Line.
+These conventional-line services use the same platforms and you can access them through the same ticket gates, but the two companies have separate ticket machines.
+The machines are located beside each other and they are clearly labeled.

 The JR West ticket machine is on the left and the IR Ishikawa Railway ticket machine is on the right